abdoemadselim/Ecommerce-Store-DB/README.md

 [`small_data_set-1000orders.sql`](./assets/order_data-1000records.sql),
 [`large_data_set-10000orders.sql`](./assets/order_data-10000records.sql).

+You can also use the attached generated_random.sql file which has functions to generate 5 Million orders

 ### 📚 Queries Table of Contents
 	🔎 1.
 SQL query to generate a daily report of the total revenue for a specific date